-1. Background and Basis of Presentation
+1. Background

 CenterPoint Energy Resources Corp.
 (CERC Corp., and, together with its subsidiaries, the Company), owns and operates natural gas distribution systems in six states.
 Subsidiaries of the Company own interstate natural gas pipelines and gas gathering systems and provide various ancillary services.
 A wholly owned subsidiary of the Company offers variable and fixed-price physical natural gas supplies primarily to commercial and industrial customers and electric and gas utilities.
 CERC Corp. is a Delaware corporation.